XplaiNLP/BlackboxNLP/README.md

-# BlackboxNLP
+# Scale-Invariant Normalization Hides Activation Scaling: Why Patch Site Matters for Demographic Bias Localization in Clinical Text Generation

-This repository hosts the code for our BlackboxNLP 2026 Reproducibility Challenge submission [title tbd]
+This repository hosts the code for our submission within the [BlackboxNLP 2026 Reproducibility Challenge (https://blackboxnlp.github.io/2026/reproducibility/)

-## Use
+## Folders

 To run the activation patching: